blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 ## Feataures

 ### Runebook
 You have a book of runes for your spells.
-You start with two cantrips and five 1st level spells from the runesmith spell list and may add additional spells.
+You start with four cantrips and five 1st level spells from the runesmith spell list and may add additional spells.

 #### Copying Spells